 If you’re flying Business Class, you’ll be impressed with the Pier Business Class lounge.
 After an almost year-long makeover, it’s now the largest lounge in the Cathay Pacific network.

 Before or after your Brahmaputra River cruise, it’s worth spending a few days in vibrant Kolkata.
-Kolkata the ‘Second City of the Empire” when it was the nation’s capital during British Raj era.
+Here are some things to do in Kolkata.
+Kolkata the ‘Second City of the Empire” when it was the nation’s capital during the British Raj era.

 The best place to stay there is at the plush Taj Bengal Hotel from where iconic sights such as the National Library, Victoria Memorial, National Museum, New Market and the Flower Market are close by.